groupdocs-viewer/GroupDocs.Viewer-Docs/java/release-notes/release-notes-2021/groupdocs.viewer-for-java-21.2-release-notes.md

 #### Changes in `WordProcessingOptions` class

 New methods were added to [WordProcessingOptions](<https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/WordProcessingOptions>) class to support setting margins when rendering Web documents.
- See [How to convert and view HTML files with user defined margins]({{< ref "viewer/java/developer-guide/rendering-documents/advanced-rendering/rendering-web-documents/how-to-convert-and-view-html-files-with-margins.md" >}}) documentation article for more details and code samples.

 ```java
     class WordProcessingOptions {